 For glaze:

-2) First thing in the morning, get the butter out of he fridge.
+- First thing in the morning, get the butter out of the fridge.
 You need it to warm up a bit so it is workable, but not soft.
 The idea is that the dough and the butter have a similar degree of firmness.

-4) Take your dough out of the fridge, flour it and roll out to a rectangle, a little more than twice the size of the butter (allow a couple of centimeters extra all around).
+- Take your dough out of the fridge, flour it and roll out to a rectangle, a little more than twice the size of the butter (allow a couple of cm extra all around).
 Now lay the butter on one half leaving a border, fold the other half over and press down all the way round to seal the butter in.

 mmm…they look delicious!
 It’s not the right time of the day to read your post…I’ve just had a goomy breakfast with youghurt and a few cereals…